 Theme B: Religion and Life

 Theme C: The existence of God and Revelation

 Theme E Crime and punishment

 Each theme will be explored from both a personal and Christian perspective, some themes involving comparison with other religions, in particular, Islam.

-Pupils studying for the Short course GCSE will undertake an in depth Study of both Christianity and Islam and study 2 themes comparatively.
+Pupils studying for the Short course GCSE will undertake an in-depth study of both Christianity and Buddhism and study 2 themes comparatively.

 Theme A: Relationships and Families

 Pupils will study religious, philosophical and ethical arguments related to the issues raised, and their impact and influence on the modern world.

 Students will be expected to show their understanding of religion through the application of teachings from religion and beliefs.
 They will also be expected to make specific references to sources of wisdom and authority including scripture and/or sacred texts.

 Both Full and Short courses will be assessed at the end of year 11 where Full course pupils will sit two exams and Short course pupils, one exam.